laps22/HTML-CSS-Refractor-Challenge/README.md

 # Refractor Code Challenge

-## User Story
+## Description

-*As a developer I want to refactor HTML and CSS code to meet accessibility standards and ensure optimization for search engines*
+For this challenge I will refractor the delivered index so that it displays semantic HTML elements that follow a logical structure.
+Part of this is ensuring that the heading attributes are in sequential order.
+To adhere to the client request to have an accesible webpage.
+The image elements will contain accesible attributes.
+These attributes will allow for search engine optimization as well.
+Lastly, we will add a descriptive and concise title to the site.

-## Acceptance Criteria
+## Help

-*It is done when the semantic elements in the HTML follow a logical structure*

-*Image elements contain accesible attributes*

-*Heading attributes are in sequential order*

-*A concise and descriptive title is added*
+There is an issue with the aside element and I'm stuck on how to correct it so that the column is inline with the section content.
+Please advise with any assisted feedback.